About this policy

 Transferring your personal information in a structured data file (‘data portability’)

-Where we rely on your consent as the legal basis for processing your personal information, or need to process it in connection with a contract we've entered into with you (as set out in section 6 on how we use your personal information), you may ask us for a copy of that information in a structured data file.
+Where we rely on your consent as the legal basis for processing your personal information, or need to process it in connection with a contract we've entered into with you (as set out in the section 'How we use your personal data' on how we use your personal information), you may ask us for a copy of that information in a structured data file.
 We will provide this to you electronically in a structured, commonly used and machine-readable form, such as a CSV file.

 You can ask us to send your personal information directly to another service provider, and we will do so if this is technically possible.
 We may not provide you with a copy of your personal information if this concerns other individuals or we have another lawful reason to withhold that information.